A little bit about me…

-Connor Burns (he/him/his) is an educator and mental health facilitator based in Vancouver, British Columbia, Canada.
-I am currently fulfilling my final practicum in a Master of Counselling (RCC) program.
-My dynamic approach includes formal training in Dr. Sue Johnson’s Emotion-Focused Therapy (EFT), Dr. Gabor Maté’s Compassionate Inquiry Method, Solution-Focused Therapy, Internal Family Systems (IFS), as well as methods inspired by somatic-based therapy approaches and person-centred therapy.
-While these tools can be helpful, I believe you already have all the wisdom and healing within.
+Hey there!
+My name is Connor Burns (he/him/his).
+I am a Registered Clinical Counsellor (RCC), Educator and mental health advocate based in Vancouver, British Columbia, Canada.
+My dynamic approach is fundamentally humanistic, person-centred and relational.
+My formal training includes Dr. Sue Johnson’s Emotion-Focused Therapy (EFT), Dr. Gabor Maté’s Compassionate Inquiry Method, Richard Schwartz’s Internal Family Systems (IFS), as well as methods inspired by somatic-based therapy approaches and trauma-informed therapy.
+While these tools can be helpful, I believe in you and your ability to heal, in your inner strength and your intuitive wisdom.

-Since early childhood, I have been on a path to deeply understanding the human condition.
-These inquiries have led to hundreds of hours of yoga and mindfulness training, meaningful volunteer opportunities with vulnerable populations, and more than a decade of experience working with at-risk and neurodivergent youth.
+My whole life has been a path of deeply exploring and yearning to connect with the human condition.
+This inquiry has led to hundreds of hours of yoga, philosophy and mindfulness training, meaningful volunteer opportunities with vulnerable populations, a Master’s of Counselling degree, and more than twelve years of experience working with at-risk and neurodivergent youth.

 I am passionate about working with people from all walks of life.
+I offer sessions both in person and virtually, making my therapeutic services accessible to clients both locally and around the world.
 My experience has led to a distinct and unique approach.
-I intend to explore a wide range of afflictions with a direct, gentle, collaborative, compassionate and heart-centred approach.
+I explore a wide range of afflictions with a gentle yet direct, collaborative, compassionate and heart-centred approach.

 I hold certifications in many modalities, including: